inv4fee2020/pli_node_conf/node_backup_restore.md

                 home/nmadmin/plinode_plitest.vars

        **REMINDER :: _Be aware of changes to your systems hostname when migrating to a new VPS.
-At the very least you will need to rename the restore conf to match you new VPS._**
+At the very least you will need to rename the restored conf file to match you new VPS hostname._**

        **Checkout the [renaming files](node_backup_restore.md#renaming-files) section on how to change the vars filename.**